1. About bumetanide

 Can I take bumetanide before surgery?

-Yes, but it is important to tell your doctor that you're taking bumetanide if you're going to be put to sleep with a general anaesthetic or you're going to have any kind of major operation - such as a Cesarean section - without a general anaesthetic.
+Yes, but it is important to tell your doctor that you're taking bumetanide if you're going to be put to sleep with a general anaesthetic or you're going to have any kind of major operation - such as a Caesarean section - without a general anaesthetic.

 Can I take bumetanide to lose weight?